tuwonga/fast_Dreambooth_4_kaggle/README.md

 2- instance_name (of course!!!)

-3- image folder path (usually under: /kaggle/input/youraccountname/yourdatasetfoldername)
+3- image folder path (usually under: "/kaggle/input/youraccountname/yourdatasetfolder" or "/kaggle/input/yourdatasetfolder")

 4- instance name at the end, in the last lines (instance_name.ckpt) to copy and download the model on local pc.